rshk/python-pcapng/README.md

 # Python-pcapng

-Python library to parse the pcap-ng format used by newer versions of dumpcap & similar tools.
+Python library to parse the pcap-ng format used by newer versions of dumpcap & similar tools (wireshark, winpcap, ...).

 Format specification is here: